PlanBGmbH/ITS2023/Lab-Guide/04-Aplicacion.md

-# Iberian Technology Summit - Crear el conector personalizado
+# Iberian Technology Summit - Create Custom Connector
-Introducción al desarrollo basado en Fusion Teams para ITS 2023
+Introduction to Fusion Teams development at ITS 2023

 ## Creation of the solution ##
 Before starting to create our application in Power Apps, we recommend grouping all the components under the same [solution](https://docs.microsoft.com/es-es/power-apps/maker/data-platform/solutions-overview).
 In this sense, we want to have the application, the flows and the customized connector in the same solution, facilitating all the tasks related to the maintenance of our time management tool.